tomrist/cs5112-fall2023/README.md

 Carolina Ortega Perez (co255@cornell.edu),
 Subham Sahoo (sss284@cornell.edu)

-TA Office hours: TBA.
-You may also join the #office-hours channel on Slack for virtual OH and expect TA response in 24h.
+TA Office hours: These will be announced on our Slack instance.
+Please join the #office-hours channel on Slack for virtual OH and expect TA response in 24h.

 You will be invited to a class slack, which we will use for announcements, Q&A, etc.  Contact Carolina if you are having trouble getting onto it.